-Burma’s ethnic minorities are neither secessionists nor separatists, but are striving for autonomy in their respective territories within the Union of Burma.
+Myanmar’s ethnic minorities are neither secessionists nor separatists.
+They are striving for autonomy in their respective territories.
 The minorities believe that self-determination would give them an opportunity to preserve their culture, language, and tradition.

 There needs to be an environment where everyone receives equal treatment in the eyes of the law, regardless of the size of population.
-Under the military dictatorship, ethnic minorities are alienated and less privileged.
-This does not, however, advocate that ethnic Burmans do not suffer under the military regime.
+Under the military dictatorship, ethnic minorities are alienated in many ways.
+However, this does not suggest that ethnic Burmans do not suffer under military rule.

-In the run up to the proposed 2010 general election, the junta has stepped up military campaigns against ethnic minorities.
-The dismantling of the Myanmar National Democratic Alliance Army, an ethnic Kokang armed group, in late September was an example.
-With its sizeable army of over 400,000, and without foreign enemy, the junta has the power to cripple minorities militarily, but not necessarily the spirit of their core demand, which is autonomy.
+The dismantling of Myanmar National Democratic Alliance Army, an ethnic Kokang armed group, in late September was an example.
+With an army of over 400,000 without foreign enemy, the junta has the power and resources to cripple minorities militarily, but not the spirit of their movement.

-To bring a long lasting solution to the decades-old conflicts, it needs the sincerity, honesty and the participation of all ethnic groups.
-Different ethnic groups should be brought into confidence, and their legitimate demands should be looked into.
+To bring a long lasting solution to the decades-old conflicts, it needs the sincerity, honesty and participation of all ethnic groups.
 The country needs reformation in various sectors – both private and public.
 Political problems need to be resolved by political means.

-Because of the protracted nature of the conflicts, there will be no quick fix or a magical solution to the conflicts.
+Because of the protracted nature of conflicts, there will be no quick fix or a magical solution to Myanmar problems.
 It will require in-depth analysis, a systematic approach, and comprehensive remedial measures, including mediation and negotiation.

 Because of its economic, political, military power, and the wide reception by the Burmese military junta and the opposition alike, the United States has the best leverage to help restore democracy in Burma.
-Any solution should somehow address the concerns of ethnic minorities, including a fundamental question on autonomy.
+Any political solution should somehow address the concerns of ethnic minorities.

 Nehginpao Kipgen is a researcher on the rise of political conflicts in modern Burma (1947-2004) and general secretary of the U.S.-based Kuki International Forum (www.kukiforum.com).
 He has written numerous analytical articles on the politics of Burma and Asia for many leading international newspapers in Asia, Africa, and the United States of America.